BitterlyIronic/Liberal-Crime-Squad/COMPILE_README.txt

 Ogg Vorbis has better sound quality than MIDI but larger file size.

-4) If all else fails, uncomment the line that says #define DONT_INCLUDE_SDL in common.h.
+4) If all else fails, uncomment the line that says #define DISABLE_MUSIC in common.h.
 This will disable SDL, SDL_mixer, and audio, and let you compile and build Liberal Crime Squad without any SDL dependencies.
 The only downside to this is you don't get any audio.